Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/integer-arrays.md

 ...
 [103, 104, 105]]])
 ```

-This is the same `a` as in the above examples, except it has an extra size-1
+This is the same `a` as in the above examples, except it has an extra size `1`
 dimension:

 ```py